 Brushing is an important beginning of your home care routine.
 If you do not give your brushing proper attention, you will end up with a poor result overall.

-- It is important to replace your tooth brush every 4 months.
+It is important to replace your toothbrush every four months.

 After you have finished brushing, look closely in the mirror.
 Clean braces and teeth should be bright and shiny.
 If they are cloudy and white, brush them again until clean.